hannydevelop/Ruststuff/src/Rusty/Rusty2.md

 For instance, there’s a lack of support for additional content types.
 For example, other content types like image uploads are not supported out-of-the-box as with standard HTTP + REST-based APIs.

 Nevertheless, gRPC is a great fit for teams who have worked on the traditional RPC model and need to spice things like performance up.
-If you want to learn more about gRPC, the [official documentation site](https://grpc.io/docs/guides/performance/) is a great fit for you.
+If you want to learn more about gRPC, the [official documentation site](https://grpc.io/docs/guides/performance/) is a great.